Imre Czomba: Why the Sun and the Moon live in the sky ft. Chloe x Halle (Vogue Magazine US)

-In 2021 Imre Czomba has an opportunity to compose music for a short film for VOGUE magazine, called "Why the Sun and the Moon Live in the Sky" based on a Nigerian folktale.
+In 2021, Imre Czomba has an opportunity to compose music for a short film for VOGUE magazine called "Why the Sun and the Moon Live in the Sky" based on a Nigerian folktale.
 The director is the iconic Julie Dash, and the two lead actresses are Halle Bailey and Chloe Bailey.
 They are the Chloe x Halle R&B musical duo.

 Theatre

-In 2000 Imre's career took a different turn when he was asked to compose music for several successful plays such as Merlin Theatre's Deathtrap.
-That experience leads to a meeting with choreographer Sandor Roman with whom Imre developed the unique harmony of dance and music for ExperiDance.
+In 2000, Imre's career took a different turn when he was asked to compose music for several successful plays such as Merlin Theatre's Deathtrap.
+That experience led to a meeting with choreographer Sandor Roman, with whom Imre developed the unique harmony of dance and music for ExperiDance.
 The dance group is committed to the heritage of Hungarian folk dance.
 Imre is successfully composing an outstanding music repertoire built around Hungarian folk music but also manages to step outside its boundaries.
 This new musical direction has turned into a romantic and grandiose part of world music.
-These stage shows are regularly played on the main stages of Budapest's top theaters, and in bigger cities countrywide as guest performances.
-He has many successful musical plays, for example, Birth of a Country(2007).
+These stage shows are regularly played on the main stages of Budapest's top theaters and in bigger cities countrywide as guest performances.
+He has many successful musical plays, such as Birth of a Country(2007).
 The shows were performed with 250 dancers and 10 singers at Budapest's most famous Hero Square.
-Untouchables(2012) played at the Margaret Island Open-Air Stage and The Taming of the Shrew (Makrancos Kata)(2013) played at the RaM Colosseum.
+Untouchables(2012) played at the Margaret Island Open-Air Stage, and The Taming of the Shrew (Makrancos Kata)(2013) played at the RaM Colosseum.

 Sporting Events Official Songs

-In 2006 Imre also got the opportunity to compose the official song of the 2006 European Aquatics Championships.
-Sports lovers all over the continent enjoyed the song and it went platinum on the day of its CD release.
+In 2006, Imre also had the opportunity to compose the official song for the 2006 European Aquatics Championships.
+Sports lovers all over the continent enjoyed the song, and it went platinum on the day of its CD release.
 This led to Imre composing the Hungarian Olympic Team's official song in 2008, the Judo European Championship's official song in 2013, and Evgeni Plushenko's Russian National Championship and Winter Olympic Music.
 Imre song is the official song of the Judo World Championship in 2021, it's called “Judo for you”.